frederic-perez/AmE-dictionary/data/dictionary.md

 __probity__ _n_ :two: Complete and confirmed integrity; having strong moral principles; _In a world where financial probity may not be widespread._
 __proboscis__ _n_
 __proceedings__ _n_ _The bishops held the proceedings against Wyclif in abeyance._
-__proceeds__ _n_ :seven: The money that has been gained from doing something or selling something. _Proceeds from the sale._ _Operating funds come from rodeo proceeds._ :es: ganancias; ingresos
+__proceeds__ _n_ :eight: The money that has been gained from doing something or selling something. _Proceeds from the sale._ _Operating funds come from rodeo proceeds._ :es: ganancias; ingresos
 __proclamation__ _n_ __1__ Something that is proclaimed; a public and official announcement. __2__ The act of proclaiming.
 __proclivity__ _n_ :two: A natural propensity or inclination; a predisposition: _a proclivity for exaggeration; a proclivity to complain._ _Syn_ leaning, propensity
 __procrastinate__ _v_ /pruh-KRASS-tuh-nayt/